OHIO-ECT/ITS-4750-Lab-01/README.md

 -   `dig` - [All] Used to convert host names to IPv4 addresses or vice-versa.
 Web version: http://digwebinterface.com

 -   `nslookup` - [All] Also used to convert hostnames to IPv4 addresses.
 A deprecated version of this command still exists in most major operating systems.

-### Lab Report Template

-40. Download and review the template MS-Word (.docx) file that is part of this GitHub repo.
-Use it as a template for how lab reports should be written.
-It won't answer EVERY question, but it should prove to be a good guide and starting point.

-41. Install DrawIO from https://www.diagrams.net or use the web version.
-The desktop version is a bit more full featured and does not require a network connection to use.

-42. Download and review the template Diagrams.net AKA DrawIO (.drawio) file that is part of this GitHub repo.
-Use it as a basic template for diagraming for labs.
-The template diagram will not have everything in it for every lab (a few labs don't have a Network Diagram).
-Again, it's a good starting point.

 ### Lab Report